TheWanderingF0x/PasswordGenerator_Kotlin/README.md

 - Copies generated strings to the clipboard with a single tap.
 - Simple and intuitive user interface.
 - Light and Dark modes available depending of the phone current theme.
+- Option to select which characters to be used (numbers, uppercase letters, lowercase letters, symbols).

 ## Planned features:

 * "Exclude similar characters" box if you prefer more visually distinct strings;
-* Option to select which characters to be used (numbers, uppercase letters, lowercase letters, symbols);
 * Option to be generated as QR Code and saved on the device.

 ## Screenshots of the app